 The Garden of Eden must have been quite a place.

 And indeed it was.
 We read in Genesis that it was a literal paradise filled with beautiful fruit trees, gardens, rivers and animals.
-God created Adam to care for it and later introduced Eve to complete the equation.
-There was no crime, violence, unemployment or any of the other unpleasant realities of our modern existence.
+God created Adam to care for it, and later introduced Eve to complete the equation.
+There was no crime, violence, unemployment or any of the other realities of our modern existence.
 And the first man and woman communed with God in a world without pain or sickness.
 Or even death.

 Then...everything changed.
 Adam and Eve's disobedience through eating from the garden's forbidden tree led to their permanent eviction from Eden.
 And ever since, human existence has involved toil, conflict, illness and mortality.
-It's a price we're still paying to this day.
+It's a price that we're still paying to this day.

 Just how far has Adam and Eve's sin taken us from that place of perfect health?
 According to the most recent data from the Centers for Medicare & Medicaid Services (CMS), our nation's healthcare spending reached $3.2 trillion in 2015.
 That's more than $10,000 per person.
 Experts predict that healthcare could represent 20% of America's total economy by 2025.
 And with so many Baby Boomers entering their retirement years, our need for healthcare and related services will only grow.